 Alton's Hayner Library was the first rod and reel loaner site in Illinois.
 There are now 43 sites in Southern Illinois.
-During FY 2017, approximately 950 youth borrowed a fishing pole from the program.
+During FY 2018, approximately 950 youth borrowed a fishing pole from the program.
 Rods and reels are usually bar-coded by the libraries before being loaned out.
 Tackle packs containing hooks, sinkers, a bobber, and fishing tips are also available to each borrower.

-The Carrollton Library was added as a new loaner site for the program in FY2017.
 Locations and phone numbers for the Southern Illinois loaner sites are shown in the appendix at the end of this report.